 1. Cell phones shall be turned off or set to silent mode upon entry into CAPS.
 While waiting for your counseling session silent phone use such as texting and internet browsing is permitted, however, incoming and outgoing calls are discouraged in order to minimize any distractions of others.

 2. Photography, video, & audio recordings are not permitted.

 3. Cell phone use during individual or group counseling sessions is a distraction to the counseling process and is not permitted.
 Inform your counselor prior to the start of your session if there is a possible emergency or urgent situation that may require you to utilize your phone.

-Longwood University allows Emotional Support Animals (ESAs) to live with students in their University-managed housing upon approval by the Office of Disability Resources.
+Longwood University allows Emotional Support Animals (ESAs) to live with students in their University-managed housing upon approval by the Accessibility Resources Office.

 The student will be asked to provide documentation verifying the following:

 (2) The animal is necessary to afford the student with a disability an equal opportunity to use and enjoy a dwelling

 (3) There is a clear and identifiable relationship between the disability and the assistance the animal provides